swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 In this chapter, you will learn how to:

-1. Create a new project on Google Cloud;
+1. Create a new project on Google Cloud
-2. Install Google Cloud CLI;
+2. Install Google Cloud CLI
-3. Create the Google Storage Bucket;
+3. Create the Google Storage Bucket
-4. Install DVC;
+4. Install DVC
-5. Initialize and configuring DVC;
+5. Initialize and configuring DVC
-6. Update the gitignore file and adding the experiment data to DVC;
+6. Update the gitignore file and adding the experiment data to DVC
-7. Push the data files to DVC;
+7. Push the data files to DVC
-8. Push the metadata files to Git;
+8. Push the metadata files to Git

 Let's get started!